Connect with others who understand.

 Procedures

-Common procedures for both atrial fibrillation and atrial flutter include:
+Common procedures for atrial fibrillation and atrial flutter include:

-• Electrical cardioversion — Low-energy shocks are delivered to the heart to restart a normal heart rhythm.
+• Electrical cardioversion — A low-energy shock is delivered to the heart to reset its rhythm.

 • Catheter ablation — This minimally invasive procedure removes any tissue causing the persistent arrhythmia.